willianathompson/osticket-prereqs/README.md

 </p>
 <p>

-On your Windows 10 VM, go to Control Panel > Programs and select Turn Windows features on or off.
+On your Windows 10 VM, go to **Control Panel > Programs** and select **Turn Windows features on or off**.
 Ensure that Internet Information Services (IIS), World Wide Web Services, and CGI are all checked.
 IIS will then be ready to serve web content.

 </p>
 <p>